 There are a wide variety of student led clubs at LHS.
 To join a club, listen to the Daily Gram for meeting times.
 To start a club, recruit eight students who are interested, find a faculty sponsor, and write a statement of purpose.
 Forms to start a club are available at the Activities Window.
 All LHS clubs are open to all LHS students.
-Many of the clubs at Livermore High are listed here.
-Ask at the Activities Window for more information about them: Alma de Bronze, Athletics, Cinematography CTR, Close Up, Culture Exchange, Debate, Drama, Engineering, FFA, Green Engineering Academy, GSA/Spectrum, High School Rodeo, Ignited Youth, Interact, Link Crew, Literary Magazine, Me to We, Poetry, Science Bowl, Snowboarding, Sports, Tri-M, Verbivore, and Young Life.
+Many of the clubs at Livermore High are listed on the school website, and can be found under Student Life by selecting "Clubs."
+You may also click here to be directed to the club list.
+Ask at the Activities Window for more information about our clubs.